ZhaoqingCui/miniature-meme/proposal.md

 5.
 BookNode - holds information about the number of copies, the number of in stock copies, the author, the summary, the books location, and the ISBN.

+Library - hashtable based, store and check out all books

 Main - loads the data structure from disk, and enters the GUI

 Button - an object that we can attach various actions to.